mnielsen/notes-on-neural-networks/working_notes.md

   Unfortunately, it is still really unclear to me _why_ one would wish to use recurrent neural networks.
-Williams and Zipser describe a number of examples, but they don't seem terribly compelling.
+Williams and Zipser describe a number of examples, but they don't seem terribly compelling to me.

+  The algorithm in which the weights can change seems very non-physiological to me --- it verges on being an unmotivated statistical model.
+(I doubt that the weights in the brain swing around wildly, but I'll bet that the weights found by this algorithm can swing around wildly.)
+The algorithm in which the weights are fixed seems more biological.

   Summing up: the recurrent neural network works by, at each step, computing the sigmoid function of the weighted sum of the inputs and